 Isaac died of pneumonia on March 19 1913 at Sukkur, just before his 50th birthday.
 He was serving as full stationmaster at Sukkur.
 His employment record, which refers to him as ‘J N Dracup’ mentions his 33 years of service with the company.
 He was survived by his second wife but I cannot discover what became of her.

-Athelstane’s education and early career
+Athelstane’s education, first marriage and early career

 Venturing finally into the fourth generation, the young Athelstane Hamleigh, eldest son of John Wright Sandford, enjoyed advantages that had not been available to his elders.

 The British Library holds in its archive a letter dated October 1904 from his mother enquiring about his eligibility for the Indian police examination.
 He would have been 17 at this point.